Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

-To develop CoPath CAD tools in a widespread and general manner, a standardized format for WSIs and their corresponding metadata is essential \cite{Herrmann_2018}.
+To develop CPath CAD tools in a widespread and general manner, a standardized format for WSIs and their corresponding metadata is essential \cite{Herrmann_2018}.
 However, there is a general lack of standardization for WSI formats outputted by various scanners, as shown in Table \ref{tab:1ca}, especially regarding metadata storage.
-The Digital Imaging and Communications in Medicine (DICOM) standard provides a framework for biomedical image format and data management and has been extended to the CoPath field through Supplement 145 \cite{Clunie_2020,Singh_2011}.
-Some research has shown that the use of the DICOM standard allows for efficient data access and greater interoperability between different centres and different CoPath-related devices \cite{Herrmann_2018}.
-However there is currently a lack of widespread adoption \cite{Herrmann_2018,CPsurvey1,Clunie_2018,Clunie_2020}, reflected in Table \ref{tab:1ca} where only two recorded scanners are DICOM-compliant.
-Notably, with regards to metadata, DICOM provides a systematic format detailing a variety of relevant medical information, consistent with DICOM standards in other medical imaging fields \cite{Clunie_2020}.
-The expansion through Supplement 145 also adds pyramid-tiling for WSIs, a format that is directly beneficial to creation of CoPath and CAD tools.
-While many scanners have adopted the pyramid-type scheme for image data, they have not fully adopted the DICOM image format, outputting in either TIFF, BigTIFF format, or in TIFF-derivatives such as SVS or GTIFF.
-While the TIFF format allows for semi-structured metadata \cite{MarquesGodinho_2017}, the consistency in metadata structure offered by DICOM is an advantage over the former \cite{Clunie_2020}.
+The Digital Imaging and Communications in Medicine (DICOM) standard provides a format for CPath image formatting and data management through Supplement 145\cite{Clunie_2020,Singh_2011}, and has been shown in research to allow for efficient access and interoperability of data between varying medical centers and devices \cite{Herrmann_2018}.
+However, few scanners are DICOM-compliant and thus there are challenges to using different models of scanners, thus different image formats and metadata structures, in the context of dataset aggregation and processing.

-Apart from storage format, a general system for storing and distributing WSIs is also an important pillar for CoPath.
-Whereas in other medical imaging fields such as radiology, images are often stored in a picture archiving and communications systems (PACS) in a standardized DICOM format, with DICOM storage and retrieval protocols \cite{MarquesGodinho_2017}, the need for standardization persists in pathology for WSI storage solutions.
-Few works have proposed solutions to incorporate DICOM-based WSIs in a PACS, although some research has successfully implemented a WSI PACS consistent using the DICOM standard using a web-based service for viewing and image querying \cite{MarquesGodinho_2017}.
+Apart from storage format, a general framework for storing and distributing WSIs is also an important pillar for CPath.
+In other medical imaging fields such as radiology, images are often stored in a picture archiving and communications systems (PACS) in a standardized DICOM format, with DICOM storage and retrieval protocols to interface with other systems \cite{MarquesGodinho_2017}.
+The need for standardization persists in pathology for WSI storage solutions; few works have proposed solutions to incorporate DICOM-based WSIs in a PACS, although some research has successfully implemented a WSI PACS consistent using the DICOM standard using a web-based service for viewing and image querying \cite{MarquesGodinho_2017}.